💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Ticket prices

-For this trail, you can purchase a Rigi Day Pass, which includes the mountain train up to Rigi Kulm and the cable car down from Rigi Scheidegg.
-In 2024, the day pass costs CHF 78/adult.
-Rigi railways are free for children up to age 15 traveling with an adult.
+For this trail, you can purchase a Rigi Day Ticket, which includes the mountain train up to Rigi Kulm and the cable car down from Rigi Scheidegg.

 You can get a discount on the Rigi Day Pass with the Swiss Half Fare Card, Eurail, and overnight guests.
 See current Rigi discounts.

-In 2024, the Rigi mountain railways are free with Swiss Travel Pass, Tell Pass, GA, SBB Day Pass, Saver day pass, Municipal one-day travel pass.
+In 2026, the Rigi mountain railways are free with Swiss Travel Pass, Tell Pass, GA, SBB Day Pass, Saver day pass, Municipal one-day travel pass.
 If you have one of these passes, you do not need to also purchase a Rigi Day Pass.

 You can book the Rigi Day Pass below.
 If you have a discount card, you will need to instead purchase your Rigi Day Pass onsite.